alkatrazstudio/neodim-chat/README.md

 * Advanced repetition penalty settings
 * Force the use of new words when retrying message generation, i.e. no same message on retry
 * Generate several messages upfront for quick retries (no loss of speed, but requires more VRAM)
-* Auto-correcting some English grammar and punctuation, e.g. `i don't know, mr anderson` => `I don't know, Mr. Anderson.`
+* Auto-correcting some English grammar and punctuation, e.g. `i dont know, mr anderson` => `I don't know, Mr. Anderson.`
 * View/copy the chat/story content as plain text
 * Undo the text by sentence
-* Color customization for speech bubbles.
+* Color customization for speech bubbles
 * Built-in help